 “I haven’t seen or heard of any attempts to curtail that.”

 The government has stated that there will be sanctions imposed on businesses who are found to have employed foreign workers with a criminal past.
-However, they appear to be fairly minor, with the most significant being the removal of their accredited sponsor status.
+However, the most significant penalty levied will be limited to the removal of the employer’s accredited sponsor status.

 The Department of Home Affairs have also confirmed that police checks are no longer necessary for approved business sponsors.